sahil7886/sui-margin-trading/README.md

 backend setup ?

+done so far:
+- vault, supporting SUI tokens only
+- vault deposits, withdrawals

 TODO:
-- add pool assets: USDC, SUI
-- lending pool: depositing and withdrawing to/from vault
 - interest accrues to entire pool and distributes to lenders based on when they deposited
 - interest index: every borrower/lender starts at 1 when they open/deposit. the interest index ticks up every block based on borrowers' interest
 - utilisation cap: 80%
 - APY rates:
     - utlisation : APY
     - 0-10% : very low
     - 20-40% : low-medium